melissahussein/lebanon-country-report/README.md

 An html file is provided to plot the forced directed graph.
 You can change the json folder attribute in the html file  (Clustered_Graph_2020) to plot the graph for a specific year (from 2015 to 2020).
   - A matrix portraying internal routing

+Versions used for the imported python librairies: matplotlib 3.0.3 plotly 4.5.4 networkx 2.2 requests 2.23.0